Stilram19/piscine-object-module02-UML/README.md

 ## About

-This is the second module of the advanced pescine of OOP, it will introduce to how variables/attributes can be linked together, using specific kind of relationship.
+the third module of the advanced OOP pescine, this module will introduce Universal Modeling Langage.
 Here is the link to the [subject](https://cdn.intra.42.fr/pdf/pdf/109505/en.subject.pdf)

 ## Installation && Usage